-I also became highly involved with theatre and stage activities at school.
+I also became highly involved with theater and stage activities at school.
 There was always something new to learn while conducting these activities.
-I would extensively research the internet to learn the finer aspects of theatre.
+I would extensively research the internet to learn the finer aspects of theater.
 I would then share that knowledge with my students.
-I was lucky to be in Delhi as the city has a very active theatre scene.
+I was lucky to be in Delhi as the city has a very active theater scene.
 I was a regular visitor at plays staged across the city.
-Theatre is an extremely powerful medium of expression.
+Theater is an extremely powerful medium of expression.
 These plays taught me a lot over the years.
-I have witnessed changes in my personality, as well as that of my students, through theatre.
+I have witnessed changes in my personality, as well as that of my students, through theater.

 As mentioned earlier, I was required to write regularly for various school activities.
 Slowly, I developed an interest in writing and forayed into writing poems as well.
 Meanwhile, I enrolled for a graduation course in Hindi.
 This gave me a unique opportunity to be a student on one hand and be a teacher on the other.

 During this time, I met a publisher who requested me to write a text book for school students.
 Reluctant in the beginning, I accepted the publisher’s request.
 I researched a lot about children’s behaviour and psychology before starting the textbook.
 The time spent with the students at school helped a lot.
 At first, I wrote a series of textbooks for students from grades first to fifth.
 Then with a different publisher, I wrote another series of textbooks for grades nursery to eighth.